-- Seating should be situated to enable pedestrians to view street activity while being outside of the immediate flow of pedestrian traffic, and should be buffered from noise and vehicle exhaust whenever available.
+- Seating should accommodate a minimum of two people.
+Seating can be integrated into buildings and building frontages. - Seating should be situated to enable pedestrians to view street activity while being outside of the immediate flow of pedestrian traffic, and should be buffered from noise and vehicle exhaust whenever available.
 Where possible, seating should provide a sense of protection to the person seated. - Benches at bus stops with no shelter should be located at the back of the sidewalk and should face the street. - The following clear widths must be maintained when installing benches: - 3' minimum on either side of the bench - 5' minimum from fire hydrants - 2' recommended clearance from all utilities and utility appurtenances - 5' minimum, ideally 6' clear path in front of the bench when located at the back of the sidewalk, facing the curb - Where the back of the bench abuts a building, wall, or other obstruction, a one-foot minimum clear width should be provided for maintenance and debris removal.